Louisville vs. Boston College NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Louisville and its opponents have gone over the current 57-point total in three of five games (60%) this season.
+- Louisville has combined with its opponents to score more than 57 points in three of five games this season.

-- Boston College's games have gone over 57 points in two opportunities this season.
+- Boston College and its opponents have combined to score more than 57 points in two games this season.

-- Saturday's over/under is 6.1 points lower than the two team's combined 63.1 points per game average.
+- The combined points per game average of the two teams, 63.1, is 6.1 points above Saturday's over/under.

-- The 48.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 57 total in this contest.
+- The 48.7 combined points per game that these two squads have allowed this season are 8.3 fewer than the 57 over/under in this contest.

-- Cardinals games this season feature an average total of 64.8 points, a number 7.8 points higher than Saturday's over/under.
+- The average total in Cardinals games this season is 64.8, 7.8 points above Saturday's total of 57.

-- The 53.5 PPG average total in Eagles games this season is 3.5 points fewer than this game's over/under.
+- The 57 total in this game is 3.5 points above the 53.5 average total in Eagles games this season.

 Louisville Stats and Trends

-- Louisville has played six games, with three wins against the spread.
+- Louisville has three wins against the spread in six games this season.

 - This season, the Cardinals are winless against the spread when entering a game as a favorite of 6.5 points or more.

-- Louisville's games this year have hit the over on two of five set point totals (40%).
+- Louisville's games this year have gone over the total in two out of five opportunities (40%).

-- Louisville is 3-2 against the spread and 3-3 overall this season when the team notches more than 19.5 points.
+- When Louisville scores more than 19.5 points, it is 3-2 against the spread and 3-3 overall.

-- When Louisville totals more than 328.8 yards, the team is 3-2 against the spread and 3-3 overall.
+- When Louisville churns out over 328.8 yards, the team is 3-2 against the spread and 3-3 overall.

-- This year, the Cardinals have turned the ball over seven times, while the Eagles have forced seven.
+- The Cardinals have seven giveaways this season, while the Eagles have seven takeaways .

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.